Akashr-18/Gemini-Resume-ATS/README.md

 - Upload your resume in PDF format.
 - Enter a job description to evaluate the resume against.
-- Get the analysis results including job description match percentage, missing keywords and insightful recommendations..
+- Get the analysis results including job description match percentage, missing keywords and insightful recommendations.

 ## Built With